yvetteds/yvetteds/README.md

 <h1 align="center">Hi 👋, I'm Yvette</h1>
 <h3 align="center">A results-oriented software engineer & research scientist</h3>

-- 🔭 I’m currently working on [contributing to QuTiP, an open source quantum software](https://github.com/qutip)
+- 🔭 I’m currently working as a Software Engineer on the Compiler team at IonQ.

-- 🌱 I recently earned my **Data Science Certification from BrainStation**

-- 👯 I’m looking to collaborate on **open-source projects in quantum software**
+- 👯 I’m always interested in collaborating on **open-source projects in quantum software**

 - 👨‍💻 Some of my projects are available at [github.com/yvetteds](github.com/yvetteds)